Silver Hair and Golden Curls: Tale type

-The tale is classified in the Aarne-Thompson-Uther Index as type ATU 707, "The Three Golden Children".
+The tale is classified in the Aarne-Thompson-Uther Index as type ATU 707, "The Three Golden Children": three sisters converse among themselves about their plans to marry the king, the youngest promising to bear children with wondrous aspect; the king decides to marry the youngest (or all three), and the youngest bears the wondrous children, who are taken from her and cast in the water by the jealous aunts; years later, the children, after many adventures, reunite the family, which leads to the aunts being punished.
 According to Armenian scholar Tamar Hayrapetyan, tale type 707 exists in the Armenian tale corpus, under the title "Երեք քրոջ հեքիաթը" ("Yerek’ k’roj hek’iat’y"; "The Tale of the Three Sisters").

-Such stories are widespread across Eurasia, and refer to a woman giving birth to children of unusual aspect that are taken from her by jealous relatives.
-Years later, her children find her again and reunite the family.

 Motifs

 According to researcher Suzanna A. Gullakian, Armenian variants of type 707 begin with the king listening to the three sisters' conversation.
 An alternative opening involves the king finding the youngest sister in the stables, after she and her sisters are abandoned by their father in the forest on their step-mother's orders.
 In a 1991 article, Gullakian claimed that this second opening was "common" ("распространена", in the original) in Armenian variants.

 After the abandonment of the children, some Armenian variants may continue their story by involving a quest for strange items, as per the suggestion of an old woman (usually, an agent of the jealous sisters).
 In some tales, there is a magical nightingale named Hazaran Bulbul; in others, they seek a woman of great beauty.